Updated 7 May 2014

 Employment to population ratio

 The ratio is employed people expressed as a proportion of the civilian population in the same age group.
 The ratio is useful for examining trends in employment over time as it allows for fluctuations in the size of the population.
-Graph 2 provides the employment to population ratio by sex from the start of the data series until October 2013 (seasonally adjusted).
+Graph 2 provides the employment to population ratio by sex from the start of the data series until the most recent period (seasonally adjusted).

 2. Employment to population ratio by sex – seasonally adjusted